 In addition, SQL Server supports the geography data type, which stores ellipsoidal (round-earth) data, such as GPS latitude and longitude coordinates.

-For a detailed description and examples of the new spatial features in this release, including enhancements to the spatial data types, download the white paper, New Spatial Features in SQL Server Code-Named "Denali".
+For a detailed description and examples of spatial features introduced in SQL Server 2012, including enhancements to the spatial data types, download the white paper, New Spatial Features in SQL Server Code-Named "Denali".

 The geometry and geography data types support sixteen spatial data objects, or instance types.
 However, only eleven of these instance types are instantiable; you can create and work with these instances (or instantiate them) in a database.
 These instances derive certain properties from their parent data types that distinguish them as Points, LineStrings, CircularStrings, CompoundCurves, Polygons, CurvePolygons or as multiple geometry or geography instances in a GeometryCollection.
 Geography type has an additional instance type, FullGlobe.

 The figure below depicts the geometry hierarchy upon which the geometry and geography data types are based.
 The instantiable types of geometry and geography are indicated in blue.

 As the figure indicates, the ten instantiable types of the geometry and geography data types are Point, MultiPoint, LineString, CircularString, MultiLineString, CompoundCurve, Polygon, CurvePolygon, MultiPolygon, and GeometryCollection.
 There is one additional instantiable type for the geography data type: FullGlobe.
 The geometry and geography types can recognize a specific instance as long as it is a well-formed instance, even if the instance is not defined explicitly.
 For example, if you define a Point instance explicitly using the STPointFromText() method, geometry and geography recognize the instance as a Point, as long as the method input is well-formed.
 If you define the same instance using the STGeomFromText() method, both the geometry and geography data types recognize the instance as a Point.